 Don’t enter just one.
 Enter many.
 Quite a lot of the Slack communities are not really active, so you might have to wait before you find the right fit.

-Streak is a tool integrated inside your Gmail account.
+Streak is a useful sales consulting tool integrated into your Gmail account.
 Every time you send a cold email to your ideal prospect, you can label them.
-Doing this helps you keep track of people who you have sent the emails to.
+Doing this helps you keep track of the people who you have sent the emails to.
 Further, you can set follow-up reminders to send them after your first email.

 When you ask someone for their time, it’s likely they would agree to a fixed date and time and might forget it later.

 When cold emailing your prospects, you need their email address to reach out to them.
 But how can you find their email addresses without asking them?

 That’s where LinkedIn and Snov.io come in handy.
 Search for people who you want to reach out to on LinkedIn and, snov.io pulls all their data and provides you with their email addresses.

 Adobe Sign and Fill

 When working with clients, you need to sign the contract sent by your clients.
 For this, use Adobe sign and fill for signing the document with digital signatures.